 83: There is something about the sound of the weights hitting the floor that is so satisfying.
 If you deadlift for long enough this sound will start coming to you in your dreams, I promise.

-85: Is one of the only exercises that makes good sense to do barefoot.
+85: Is one of the only exercises that make good sense to go barefoot.
 Something about having your feet touch the cold floor without shoes is satisfying.
 Be one with the earth and one with the bar is a saying that I have been saying for… Like 3 seconds now, I just made that up.
 Not bad though!

 87: Most experts agree that there are only about five absolutes in the world. (source)

 - The Human Body needs food and water to survive.

 88: Practicing deadlifts with great form can help fix anterior pelvic tilt problems.

 89: The deadlift gives you a much more powerful Hip Thrust.
 This is the best thing to transfer over to a strong clean and a strong snatch…as well as other activities in life.